- To be familiar with different kinds of software and the purposes behind them

 |Online Cloud storage or file sharing ||ownCloud

 |A new category of OSS, because it’s a new technology in general.
 The purpose of this kind of software is to give you “cloud storage” of your files, and ability to share them.|

 |Most of the open-source AntiVirus software should be used with caution.|

 OSS desktop software does have its problems.
-Often, the software does not work the way you have learned these kinds of software work because it was created independently of the software you have experience with, so expect a learning curve.
+Often, the software does not work as expected, so expect a learning curve.
 Not all OSS is well documented.
-Some software might be fine for your purposes, but if you have a problem you might have difficulty in finding a solution.
+Some software might be fine for your purposes, but if you have a problem, you might have difficulty in finding a solution.
 OSS software is not always pretty.
 It may function, but it may not look as polished as proprietary software.

-In general, start slow and try OpenOffice .
-It’s a great introduction to what OSS desktop applications can be like, and you likely have experience with other word editing and spreadsheet applications to compare it to.
+Start slow and try OpenOffice .
+It’s a great introduction to what OSS desktop applications can be like, and you likely have experience with other word processing and spreadsheet applications to compare it to.

 Server Level Software

 The internet is a series of connected wires, but those wires communicate and talk to each other because of server software.
 The internet will be dealt with in the next section.
 For now, lets focus on what a server is and why you should care about OSS server-level software.